-Since the war in Syria, getting a visa to travel there has been incredibly difficult, with lots of stories of people submitting applications and either being rejected, or waiting for an approval that never comes.
+Since the war, getting a visa for Syria has been incredibly difficult, with lots of stories of people submitting applications and either being rejected, or waiting for an approval that never comes.
 However, since the crisis has stabilised and the almost complete destruction of daesh (ISIS), Syria is once again open for business and ready to accept tourists.

 To get a visa for Syria all you have to do is follow these simple steps:

 - Book a tour: unlike the situation before the war, the Syrian government now requires everyone to be booked on a tour and to be escorted through the country.
 Although the conflict has almost come to an end, there are still foreign occupied areas which the unassuming might accidentally venture into, putting themselves in danger.
 However unlike in DPRK even though you’re booked on a tour and being escorted through the country, it doesn’t mean you won’t have plenty of opportunity to explore by yourself.

 - Send us a scan of your passport and passport photo, along with a form which we’ll send you to fill in.